giantswarm/gitops-template/docs/add_org.md

     EOF
     ```

-1. Import the MC's master GPG private key from your safe storage into your keychain.
-In our example, we're gonna
+1. Import the management cluster's master GPG private key from your safe storage into your keychain.
+In our example, we're
-   use `LastPass` for that:
+gonna use `LastPass` for that:

     ```sh
     gpg --import \